 For example, if you are living for a prolonged time in an SHTF situation, you will learn that combining tools with weapons is a very cool thing because you are minimizing stuff to carry.
 If you have an ax, you simply have one item that is good for collecting wood, scavenging (taking things apart) or smashing someone head.

 After some time during my SHTF, I realized the best item for all that is a combination of axe, crowbar, and pickax.
+(Here’s a round-up of the best axes and hatchets for SHTF.)

 Understand the context of the situation.